hebeb1/MY-RES-Project/README.md

 -	‘toggle_show_text’ and ‘update_hint_button_text’: Manage hint visibility
 -	‘choose_next_object’: Selects the next object to be identified in game mode
 -	‘skip_object’: Allows the user to skip the current object

+***Please see the 'my-res final documentation' file for more information.